Looking for the best dog training tools to help make your job a whole lot easier?

 When you’re teaching your dog to walk nice on a leash, a harness is your best friend.

 They’re infinitely better than choke collars, or even a good martingale collar because they let you control your dog without potentially injuring his throat.

 I love the Rabbitgo Dog Harness.
 It comes in four adjustable sizes and three bright colors (plus basic black).

 If you’ll be walking your dog at night, go with one of the bright colors.

-- 【 LARGE DOG HARNESS 】 - Measuring Neck Girth: 18"-26", Chest Girth: 17"-34" .
-Let us know anytime you need help in finding the right size for your lovely dog.
-Recommended Breeds: Medium to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska, German Shepherd, Akita, etc. Make your puppy stand out with this Classic Black Harness!
+- Adjustable Dog Harness - Recommended Breeds: Small to Large Dogs, such as Golden Retriever, Huskie, Labrador, Alaska, German Shepherd, Akita, etc. Please measure the size carefully before purchasing this present for your puppy.
+Make your puppy stand out with this Classic Black Harness!

 3. A good leash

 Even the best harness is useless without a leash and you’ll want to make sure it’s a good one!

 While you can get away with something relatively cheap if you’re training, say, a chihuahua, bigger dogs definitely need something stronger.